yyu233/StudyNote/Linux/ShellScripting.md

  set -e #Exit immediately if a command exits with a non-zero status

  set -u #Treat unset variables as an errror when subsituting.

+ set -o pipefail #pipe only return the exist status of last command.
+We can use this set command to make pipe break if any command failed.
 ```

 Subshell